alexnorse/Mind-Hooks/README.md

 * Personality development through the most influential experience
 * Learn more from history - for a better future!
 * Useful widgets for your Home Screen
-* Nice minimalistic design and smooth animation
+* Nice minimalistic design

 ### Tech Stack
 * 100% SwiftUI
 * MVVM architecture
 * WidgetKit
-* Free REST APIs
+* REST APIs
 * JSON data parsing
-* SwiftUI animating views